-- 1. (Not in 2021) Teams should designate one of their members as "captain" and another one as "cocaptain."
+- 1. Teams should designate one of their members as "captain" and another one as "co-captain."
 Only these two team members will be allowed access to the competition areas where the simulation environments are located, unless otherwise directed by a referee. - 2.
 All operations of the simulation environment in game, such as loading programs and operating LoP, are performed by the referee. - 3.
-(Not in 2021) No one is allowed to touch the simulation environments intentionally during a game.
+No one is allowed to touch the simulation environments intentionally during a game.